eddietheengineer/VoronDocs/setup/additional/hall_effect_endstop_setup.md

 # Hall Effect Endstop Setup

+**The hall effect endstop is only designed for a V2.4.
+It will not work on any other models!**

 The hall effect endstop board is a non-mechanical alternative to the X and Y endstop switches.
 It triggers on magnets installed in the X carriage and one Z joint.

 ## Requirements